wp-plugins/game-schedules/readme.txt

 * You used the "Quick Edit" link in the list of all games (prior to version 2.0).
 Install version 2.0 or don't do that!
 * You edited a game, updated it, and when you exited the game editor, it asked if you really wanted to leave the page because there were unsaved changes.
 Knowing that you already saved the changes, you clicked on "leave this page".
 Wrong!
 In this case you may not know best, just stay on the page and save the game again.
 * You entered some really bad data for a game.
 Prior to version 3.0, the plugin was particularly sensitive about the time format.
-(Install version 3.0.
-This is fixed!)
+(This is fixed!
+Install the latest version.)

 = I keep getting weird error messages on the page with the sort code.
 Any idea what's up?  = These messages were caused by bad date-time data, and should be fixed in version 3.0.
 If you’re seeing such messages, please upgrade.
 If everything seems to be working okay except for these annoying error messages, you might want to turn them off on your WordPress site.
 To do so, edit wp-config.php and add the following lines: